dipsuw/Capstone590/README.md

 The best way to measure this process would be to ask the emigrating and immigrating residents: (1) why they moved out of the neighborhood and (2) why they moved into the neighborhood.
 But, we couldn't find anyone who collects that data.
 So we ask the question, __how should we measure gentrification?__

-Well, we compared gentrification definitions from the fields of Sociology, Economics, and Urban Planning.
-Using these definitions, the Atlas identifies those neighborhoods: that have gentrified, that are currently gentrifying, and that are in greatest danger of gentrifying.
-Using estimates based on census data, the Seattle Gentrification Atlas is designed to flag areas in danger of gentrification and visualize trends across the city.
+In an attempt to answer this question, we compared gentrification definitions from the fields of Sociology, Economics, and Urban Planning.
+Applying these definitions to estimates based on census data, the Atlas identifies census block groups: that have gentrified, that are currently gentrifying, and that are in greatest danger of gentrifying.

-The Seattle Gentrification Atlas combines data analysis with GIS-based visualizations to produce spatial maps to reflect how gentrification has changed Seattle since 2000.
-Visualizing patterns of gentrification provides increased insight into the disparate impact of socioeconomic changes among Seattle's neighborhoods.
-Users can explore (1) how gentrification effects each neighborhood, (2) how other demographic factors are related to gentrification, and (3) how Seattle neighborhoods are likely to change in 2018.
+The Atlas combines data analysis with GIS-based visualizations to produce spatial maps to reflect how gentrification has changed Seattle since 2000.
+We hope that visualizing patterns of gentrification provides increased insight into the disparate impact of socioeconomic changes among Seattle's neighborhoods.

 ## Data Sources
 * The demographic data was downloaded from the __Simply Analytics__ database.
 Simply Analytics is only accessible through those academic institutions and public libraries which subscribe to the Simply Analytics database.
 SimplyAnalytics (2017).
 EASI/AGS Data 2000, 2010-17.
 Retrieved Feb.
 8-17 2017, from SimplyAnalytics database.